How to translate the theme in your own language ?

 Translate in your own language

 The best tool to translate your site in your own language is by using the WeGlot plugin.
 WeGlot is a new plugin that revolutionize the translation of a WordPress site.
 We strongly recommend it as it's the best translation tool for WordPress.
+To learn more, check our blog post.

 If you don't want to use WeGlot and translate your site in a old-fashion and traditional way, read below: